jcmcnch/MGPrimerEval/README.md

 ### Recommended operating systems

 The recommended operating system to run the pipeline is Linux.
 The pipeline has been tested on Ubuntu 16.04, Ubuntu 20.04, and CentOS.
-It may work on Mac/Windows sso long as you can install snakemake and conda, but has not been tested on these systems.
+It may work on Mac/Windows so long as you can install snakemake and conda, but has not been tested on these systems.

 ### Overview of Pipeline Steps: